dmandrade/apli-io/README.md

 # Aplí IO

-Apli IO package is an input & output handler to get request or send output to user terminal.
+Apli IO package is an input & output handler to get request or send output to user.

 ## Installation via Composer